 Ever since my first daughter was born, I have wanted to be a doula.
 However, it is a difficult job to do with children, so I knew it would have to wait until a different season of my life.
 I took my first doula training in 1997, while pregnant with my second daughter, knowing I would not be able to follow through on the idea right away.
 In 1999, with my daughters old enough to spend time with family while I attended births, I felt ready to begin my career as a doula.
 I chose to attend a second training to enhance my skills and give me some energy and enthusiasm.
 I started attending births and was soon certified as a doula with DONA International (2000-2013).

-In addition to my birth work, I am a full time mom for my three daughters.
+In addition to my doula work, I am a birth photographer and Lamaze childbirth educator.
 I love photography and take time weekly to just go out and shoot.
 I post many of my images on Flickr if you’d like to see them.
 My garden takes much of my time in the summer and I love to eat the vegetables I grow.
 (I often share with my classes and clients, too!)
 I am a book addict and have a large collection of books on pregnancy and birth.

 Since many of my clients want to hear my birth experiences, I’ll include them here.
 My three births were very different, but I am grateful for them.
 Having been at the point where I felt an epidural was my only option, I can relate to women I’ve worked with who felt the same.
 But I also know what it takes to deliver unmedicated and I also know it can be done.
 There were many times during my second pregnancy and especially in labor, when I doubted myself and my strength, but I made it to my goal.

 Pregnancy and birth are normal.
 Just as when a woman is not pregnant, there are things that occasionally go wrong, but unless proven otherwise, pregnancy & birth are no more dangerous than life itself.